Apply for Exam | Exam Info | Recertification | Benefits | Procedures | Cost

 • Employment - Employment must be in a field related to industrial lubrication and/or oil analysis.

-• Training/Conference Attendance – Training/Conference topics related to oil analysis, lubrication or other topics important to effective equipment maintenance and management will be accepted.
+• Training/Conference Attendance – Topics related to oil analysis, lubrication or other topics important to effective equipment maintenance and management.

-• Article Publication - Articles published in journals, magazines, books or proceedings should be related to a topic within the body of knowledge for oil analysis, lubrication or equipment maintenance or management.
+• Publication/Presentation - Publications (articles, journals, magazines, books, proceeding, etc.) and presentations about a topic within the body of knowledge for oil analysis, lubrication or equipment maintenance or management.

 All points must be earned during the time the MLA II certification is in effect.
 Points earned before or after the certification period will not be accepted.
 Points may be applied to multiple ICML certifications held by the individual, assuming that the points are applicable and approved for each individual recertification.